-A/B split testing is a powerful technique for revealing hidden persuaders and ending needless disagreements among copywriters.
+A/B split testing on your landing pages for any product is a powerful technique for revealing hidden persuaders and ending needless disagreements among copywriters.
 Measurement trumps argument.

 Our conclusion is that all tested copywriting strategies work some of the time.
-But none of them works all of the time.
+But none of them work all of the time.

 Your thoughts?
 Does this copywriting technique resonate with you?

-Please join the discussion on how to write and test effective titles and headlines.
+Please join the discussion below on how to write and test effective titles and headlines for your landing pages.